ksjiang/asmMD/README.md

 ### Platform-Independent

 #### Python
-Import the library with `ctypes`; for examaple, using `asmMD = ctypes.DLL("C:\\path\\to\\DLL\\asmMD.dll")`.
+Import the library with `ctypes`; for example, using `asmMD = ctypes.DLL("C:\\path\\to\\DLL\\asmMD.dll")`.
 Then just use the functions within as usual, making sure that Python datatypes passed are compatible with the function signature in `asmMD.h`.
 For instance, to initialize a 3D box, use the following:

 ```python
 import ctypes